HydroModPy/HydroModPy/docs/source/capability_gallery/validation.rst

       **Brutsaert Recession Validation: Deep Linearized Aquifer**
       ^^^
-      This transient validation case checks that the available `modflownwt`, `modflow6`, and PETSc `boussinesq` backends reproduce the linearized Brutsaert recession law on a deep aquifer.
+      This transient validation case checks that the available `modflow_nwt`, `modflow6`, and PETSc `boussinesq` backends reproduce the linearized Brutsaert recession law on a deep aquifer.

 Transient 2D Radial Response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^